119. Chapter 119

 Giesel was lost in thought for a moment, but his consciousness returned to reality when he heard a voice from the darkness.

 “Either he’s a “seeker”, or a “pessimist”.
 Whatever he is, there’s no doubt that the destruction of his homeland has influenced the principles of his action.
 A hasty attack on that kind of person is a bad move.
 Use my force.”
 [TN: Seeker in here is a seeker after one’s way]

 “Are you sure, old man?”

 “I’m about done collecting bodies.
 My force isn’t busy now.
-Besides, not getting that good body in this situation, would be a shame… Even though the “pointy” and “blockhead” are cowards, it’s fact that they’re difficult opponents.”
+Besides, not getting that good body in this situation, would be a shame… Even though the “pointy” and “blockhead” are cowards, it’s a fact that they’re difficult opponents.”